drakkan/sftpgo/docs/eventmanager.md

   - `Rename`.
 You can rename one or more files or directories.
   - `Delete`.
 You can delete one or more files and directories.
   - `Create directories`.
 You can create one or more directories including sub-directories.
+  - `Path exists`.
+Check if the specified path exists.

 The following placeholders are supported: